 Update: Visual Studio 2013 Update 3 makes this feature official!
 It’s now under /Zo (that’s lowercase ‘o’, not zero or uppercase ‘o’, despite what the VS blog says).
 It works really well, as long as you don’t accidentally check the option that quietly disables this awesome feature (more details in the update at the end).

-So download VS 2013 Update 3 (at work we’ve switched all of our projects to VS 2013) and give /Zo a try.
+So download VS 2013 Update 3 or higher and give /Zo a try.
 However, be aware that the VS debugger is still missing support for one handy enhanced debugging feature.
 For that you need to debug with windbg, which can actually show you virtual callstack entries from inline functions when you build with /Zo.
 This is a big deal.
 Stepping through overloaded operators and STL functions will never be the same again.
 This screenshot is from windbg, stepping through three layers of inlining:

 Okay, back to the original article: